6 factors to consider when picking out the best kind of crown for your tooth. -

 An all-ceramic dental crown.

-Even though modern ceramics have been developed that are much stronger than dental porcelains of the past, no all-ceramic crown possess the track record of an all-metal or porcelain-fused-to-metal one.
+Even though modern ceramics have been developed that are much stronger than dental porcelains of the past, no type of all-ceramic can boast of having a service track record that comes close to matching that of all-metal or porcelain-fused-to-metal crowns.
 And they usually cost around 10 to 20% more.

 b) All-porcelain dental crowns can make an excellent choice, but only in selected situations.